machina-ai/cell-mcp-server/README.md

 ## Provider Configuration

-Zen activates any provider that has credentials in your `.env`.
-See `.env.example` for deeper customization.
+Zen is configured to work with a local proxy, which handles API credentials.
+See the documentation for more details on proxy setup.

 ## Core Tools